2019 – Pro Stock Rules

-- Steel blow proof bell housing MANDATORY with ONE 2 inch diameter inspection hole located in thee 6 O’clock or 12 O’clock position.
+- Steel blow proof bellhousing MANDATORY with one – 2 inch diameter inspection hole located in the 6 o’clock or 12 o’clock position.
 Dust covers must be easily removed for tech inspection.

 - Transmission must be GM to GM, Ford to Ford, etc.

 - No Coupler type clutches.

 - Clutch must be working at all times.

 - Drive shaft loops required.

 - Drive shaft must be painted WHITE.